Universal geometric framework for black hole phase transitions: from multivaluedness to classification

 We now demonstrate how the multivaluedness of any physical or geometric quantity $\mathcal{F}$ in the interval $\mathcal{S}=[T_1,\,T_2]$ is inherited from the multivaluedness of $r_+(T)$ during a black hole first‑order phase transition.
 Let $\mathcal{F}: I \to \mathbb{R}$ be a continuous function of the horizon radius, denoted as $\mathcal{F}(r_+)$.
 This requires that $r_+(T)$ itself be multivalued on $(T_1, T_2)$, having at least two distinct branches $r_i(T)$ and $r_j(T)$ with $r_i(T) \neq r_j(T)$.
 Additionally, $\mathcal{F}$ must not be a constant function and satisfy

 on that interval, meaning $\mathcal{F}$ is not identically equal on the two branches.
 When these conditions are met, $\mathcal{F}(T)$ itself becomes multivalued.
-More precisely, there exists a non-empty open sub‑interval $J \subset \mathcal{S}$ such that
+More precisely, there exists a non-empty open subinterval $J \subset \mathcal{S}$ such that

 The condition above serves to exclude physical quantities that can be expressed as single-valued functions of the temperature alone (for example, $\mathcal{F}=T^2$).
 Although such quantities also depend indirectly on $r_+$, the value of $\mathcal{F}$ is only determined by $T$, regardless of which branch $r_+(T)$ is chosen.
 Hence, the $\mathcal{F}-T$ relation remains a single‑valued (monotonic) function and does not inherit the multivalued structure from $r_+(T)$.
 We are instead interested in quantities that genuinely distinguish different geometric states, characterized by an explicit dependence on $r_+$ that yields distinct values on different branches and thus an implicit relation between $\mathcal{F}$ and $T$ via $r_+$.